Welcome Message from Manuel Amieva, MD, PhD

 Explore this site for further information about our unique community of postdoctoral researchers

-- Events: Read on to discover the MCHRI Symposium, Pediatrics Education Forum, Diversity & Inclusion Forum, Pediatrics Research Retreat, and Postdoc Quarterly Breakfasts.
-Learn more
+- Events: Read on to discover the Med Ed Forum: Innovations in Medical Education & Biosciences Educastion, Diversity & Inclusion Forum, Pediatrics Research Retreat, Postdoc Quarterly Events, and MCHRI Symposium.
+Learn More

 - Mentorship: We support postdocs to engage with a second mentor - another researcher on campus for career and scientific advice.

-- Special Funding: We offer unique opportunities for funding through the MCHRI and the Office of Postdoctoral Affairs.
+- Special Funding: We offer unique opportunities for funding through the MCHRI (Maternal & Child Health Research Institute) and the Office of Postdoctoral Affairs.

 We invite all of our postdoctoral alumni to stay involved with Stanford Pediatrics!